Do you hold tension in your neck and shoulders? Dr Yogi, aka Andrew McGonigle, explains why and shares 7 ways to solve it.

 Neck tension has become very common in modern day life and can have a big impact on our energy levels, mental clarity and general wellbeing.

-Let’s start by quickly looking at the anatomy of the neck:
+Let’s start by quickly looking at the anatomy of the neck and shoulders:

 - The cervical spine is made up of 7 vertebrae that lie between the base of the skull and the top of the ribcage.

 - The cervical spine is the area of the spinal column that has the greatest range of movement.

 - This naturally makes it also the least stable part of the spine.

 - This area relies on ligaments and muscles for stability.

 - The top two vertebrae are the only adjacent vertebrae in the spinal column not to have an intervertebral disc between them.